 Why Pronouns Matter

 Using a person’s chosen name and correct pronouns is a form of mutual respect and basic courtesy.
-For some of us, our biological sex and gender identity/expression/presentation all align and the people around us correctly assume our pronouns.
-However, for some of us, this is not the case.
+For some people, biological sex and gender identity/expression/presentation all align and people correctly assume pronouns.
+However, this is not the case for everyone.
 It’s important to remember that gender identity is not visible—it’s an internal sense of one’s own gender.
 A culture that readily asks or provides pronouns is one committed to reducing the risk of disrespect or embarrassment for both parties.
 For a more complete overview about why pronouns matter in the workplace, read this resource from the Human Rights Campaign.
-Whether you identify as a part of the LGBTQ+ community or not, you should consider getting into the habit of sharing your pronouns when introducing yourself and adding your pronouns to places like your social media profiles and e-mail signature.
+Whether you identify as a part of the LGBTQ+ community or not, consider getting into the habit of sharing your pronouns when introducing yourself and adding your pronouns to places like your social media profiles and e-mail signature.

 Gender neutral pronouns, such as the singular use of “they”, are often used in place of “he” or “she”.